dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/SparkAdapterUsing.md

 ### Using the Context to Populate a Table

 Here's a simple example that illustrates how to populate a Splice Machine table from a Spark DataFrame.
-This example uses Zeppelin.
+This example uses Jupyter.

 First we'll create a DataFrame with a little data in it: